Tipping points & feedback loops

 The centre of mass

-The centre of mass (COM) of the block is in the middle of the block.
-It is at the point (C), halfway up the height, halfway along the width and halfway down the depth.
-This is where the two diagonals met, halfway along the diagonal EA.
+The centre of mass (COM) of the block is located at its centre.
+It is at the point (C), where the two diagonals meet, halfway along the diagonal EA.
 (This assumes that the weight of the block is uniformly distributed throughout the block.)

-As the block rotates, the centre of mass travels in a part-circle around the axis A, with the radius being the length of the wrench, R metres
+As the block rotates, the centre of mass travels in a part-circle around the axis A, with the radius being the length AC = R metres

 Pythagoras gives the length of the diagonal of the block: